About San Simeon Community Services District

-General Manager – Charles Grace
+Grace Environmental Services - General Manager – Charles Grace

 Charlie Grace has over twenty years' experience in the Water and Wastewater industry and has been responsible for the general management of multiple Community Services Districts.
 Mr. Grace has also managed several treatment facilities, utilizing various treatment processes from small package plants to a 16 MGD (million gallons per day) activated sludge facility.
 In addition to experience with a variety of treatment processes and skill sets, Mr. Grace is well versed in the operation of state certified laboratories, collection, and distribution systems.
 Mr. Grace holds a Jurist Doctorate from the Southern California Institute of Law; a B.A. in Organizational Management from the University of Laverne, California; and a Certificate in Water and Wastewater Science from Ventura College, California.

-Office Manager – Cortney Murguia
+Grace Environmental Services - Office Manager – Cortney Murguia

 Cortney Murguia has lived in San Luis Obispo County since 2006.
 Her background includes public utility billing, land use, and water conservation.
 She currently holds her Bachelor's degree in Public Administration.
 In her off hours, she enjoys spending time with her husband, son, and their dog Maximus.

-Plant Superintendent – Jerry Copeland
+Grace Environmental Services - Chief Plant Operator – Jerry Copeland

 Jerry Copeland started his career as a licensed plumber in 1984.
 In 1997 he obtained his Wastewater Certification through the State of California.
 In 2009 Jerry obtained his Grade 3 Wastewater license and his Grade 1 in Water Distribution.
 He began working in San Simeon in 2006.